mprzewlocki98/second-year-major-project/README.md

 Explain how to run the automated tests for this system.

+## Closed branches

+You can retrive and recreate a closed branch with the following command: git checkout -b new_branch_name archive/<branchname>

 ## Acknowledgements

 List of APIs etc. will be listed here